charmbracelet/bubbletea/README.md

 ```

 …before you start your Bubble Tea program.
 To see what’s printed in real time,
-run `tail -f debug.go` while you run your program in another window.
+run `tail -f debug.log` while you run your program in another window.

 ## Libraries we use with Bubble Tea